 - Shift + up arrow: go to nearby panorama image

 You will notice some icons lining the app.
-Use the ones at the top left to search for locations, apply filters, and use features like tagging and object detections.
+Use the ones at the top left to search for locations, apply filters, browse map data (like image detections and extracted map features), and use the tagging function.
 The icons at the right-hand side are for commenting, sharing the image (via social media, URL, and embed codes), Time Travel (if available), and image options (under the three dots (...) icon) like:

 - Download a thumbnail of the image